Twins vs. Rangers Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Pablo Lopez (9-6) for his 26th start of the season.
+- Sonny Gray (6-6) will take the mound for the Twins, his 26th start of the season.

-- Lopez will look to finish five or more innings for the 17th start in a row.
+- Gray will look to finish five or more innings for the 12th start in a row.

-- If he manages to end his start without allowing an earned run, he'd extend his streak of appearances with no earned runs to four.
+- He has five appearances with no earned runs allowed in 25 chances this season.

 |Opponent